Long-term consistency beats short-term intensity.Bruce Lee

 We have discussed many details about sharpening in this series, and while this may be the shortest article of the bunch, it is by no means the most insignificant.
 For some it will be the most difficult technique to master.
 The classical references shouldn’t prove too onerous.

-If our clever Gentle Readers pay attention to their blade’s movement when sharpening, they will notice how each reversal of direction tends to cause the bevel to rock forward and backward on the stone’s face.
-And what happens when we let the blade rock-n-roll?
+If our clever Beloved Customers pay attention to their blade’s movement when sharpening, they will notice how each reversal of direction tends to cause the bevel to rock forward and backward on the stone’s face.
+And what happens when we let the blade go rock-n-rolla?
 That’s right, the crapulous bulging bevel rears its ugly head and spits in our eye.